Biography

 Before devoting himself to art full-time in 2010, Gever founded and led several pioneering technology companies over nearly two decades.

-Zapa Digital Arts (later Gizmoz), Tel Aviv — Founded while Gever was still a student at Bezalel, Zapa became a pioneer in virtual worlds, avatars, and patented real-time animation technology.
+Zapa Digital Arts (later Gizmoz), Tel Aviv, Founded while Gever was still a student at Bezalel, Zapa became a pioneer in virtual worlds, avatars, and patented real-time animation technology.
 Its technologies were adopted by global firms including Apple, IBM, News Corp, and Brøderbund, and integrated into Microsoft Windows 98's original Plus! pack (Newsweek, ZDNet).
-Zapa and Gever were profiled on the cover of Red Herring magazine as a landmark innovator.
+Zapa and Gever were profiled on the cover of Red Herring magazine (also referenced here) as a landmark innovator.
 In 1997, John Sculley (former CEO of Apple and Pepsi) joined as chairman and investor, calling the company "one of those rare inflection points when a new platform is born" (New York Times).
 Zapa evolved into Gizmoz, focusing on embeddable widgets and online digital avatars.
-Zapa Digital Arts also served as the foundational incubation ground for ICQ, as the core team of developers famously met while working there and used the company as their very first beta-testing site.

-DAZ 3D, Utah, USA — Gever served as President following the Gizmoz–DAZ 3D merger; the leading publisher of personalized 3D digital characters and software for creative professionals and game developers.
+DAZ 3D, Utah, USA, Gever served as President following the Gizmoz–DAZ 3D merger; the leading publisher of personalized 3D digital characters and software for creative professionals and game developers.

 Zapa Digital Arts, and later Gizmoz, attracted some of the brightest creative and technical minds of the era.
-The company's culture, grounded in multidisciplinary innovation, is widely recognized as a wellspring for Israeli tech leadership and is frequently cited as a key catalyst in the rise of the Startup Nation (Haaretz, The Guardian).
-Its structure fostered the advancement of technologists, academics, engineers, and designers whose later work helped shape global developments in animation, academic research, artificial intelligence, and digital entrepreneurship (Newsweek).
-Zapa/Gizmoz became a historic force in digital media, referenced in global technology histories and recognized as central to Israel's Startup Nation story (Wikipedia, Gizmoz).
+Its culture, grounded in multidisciplinary innovation, is widely recognized as a wellspring for Israeli tech leadership and is frequently cited as a key catalyst in the rise of the Startup Nation (Haaretz, The Guardian, Newsweek).
+Among its most noted legacies: the core team of developers who went on to create ICQ met while working at Zapa and used it as their very first beta-testing site.

 CV current as of 2026.
 Full exhibition history, press archive, and video documentation available at eyalgever.com.